vsatyamesc/dondoko-helper/README.md

 1. Clone the repo.
 Copy the path to cloned-folder and add it to ENV.
 (If you're not sure ask GPT)

+2. Install Python and SHI.

-2. Get a Fresh Terminal.
+3. Get a Fresh Terminal.

 # Use it with Github/HuggingFace etc. repos